Brain Tumor Diagnosis Using Quantum Convolutional Neural Networks

 \begin{enumerate} \item \textbf{The Problem of Overfitting:} CNNs are highly prone to learning the probability distributions of the training data ``too well'', and therefore even learn erroneous noise and outliers.
-Owing to larger feature spaces, QCNNs are potentially less prone to overfitting. \item \textbf{Cost of Computation:} Regular CNNs have quadratic runtimes, $\mathcal{O}(\mathcal{N}_{i}\times\mathcal{N}_{o}^{2}\times\mathcal{S}_{i}^{2}\times\mathcal{S}_{c}^{2})$, where $\mathcal{N}_{i}$ is the number of input feature maps, $\mathcal{N}_{o}$ is the number of output feature maps, $\mathcal{S}_{i}$ is the size of the input feature map, and $\mathcal{S}_{c}$ is the size of the convolution filter.
-QCNNs have the potential to be much lower due to the superposition of qubits that create an exponential speedup. \item \textbf{Learning Mappings from Features to the Predictor:} As the image dataset gets more complicated, and more expansive in size, CNNs limited in their expressivity.
-QCNNs have the potential to be more expressive due to exploiting the quantum mechanical properties of superposition and entanglement. \end{enumerate}
+Owing to larger feature spaces, HQCNNs are potentially less prone to overfitting. \item \textbf{Cost of Computation:} Regular CNNs have quadratic runtimes, $\mathcal{O}(\mathcal{N}_{i}\times\mathcal{N}_{o}^{2}\times\mathcal{S}_{i}^{2}\times\mathcal{S}_{c}^{2})$, where $\mathcal{N}_{i}$ is the number of input feature maps, $\mathcal{N}_{o}$ is the number of output feature maps, $\mathcal{S}_{i}$ is the size of the input feature map, and $\mathcal{S}_{c}$ is the size of the convolution filter.
+HQCNNs have the potential to be much lower due to the superposition of qubits that create an exponential speedup. \item \textbf{Learning Mappings from Features to the Predictor:} As the image dataset gets more complicated, and more expansive in size, CNNs limited in their expressivity.
+HQCNNs have the potential to be more expressive due to exploiting the quantum mechanical properties of superposition and entanglement. \end{enumerate}